rchain/architecture-docs/contracts/contract-design.rst

 This representation depicts the quoted process, :code:`@Q`, being bound to :code:`x`, but any supported data type, simple or complex, is subject to binding, including a serialized process.

 * The input process, :code:`for( ptrn <- x ; if cond. ).P`, searches for values satisfying a defined pattern, :code:`ptrn`, on the        channel :code:`x`.
 On matching that pattern, the continuation, :code:`P`, is invoked with that value as an argument[#]_.
+In line with traditional "find and remove" concurrent methodology, the input process has an atomicity guarantee that if a suitable message is received that it is necessarily removed and passed to the continuation.

-This is a unique implementation of an input term that is improved from other message-passing based languages in three respects:
+This is a unique implementation of an input process that is improved from other message-passing based languages in three respects:

     1. A channel is a statically typed, monadically structured, and provably persistent queue subject to structural pattern matching.

     2. The input term applies an (optional) if-conditional to examine the result of the pattern match for properties which may not be          structural.

-    3. Because channels may be bound to a number of data sources, the output and input terms may be implemented as the producer and              consumer of a live data feed analogous to those leverged in reactive paradigms.
+    3. Channels may be bound to a number of data sources, thus the output and input terms may be implemented as the producer and                consumer of a live data feed analogous to those leverged in reactive paradigms.

-These, and additional safety mechanisms, are further demonstrated in the next section on use-cases.
+These, and additional type-amendable safety mechanisms, are further demonstrated in the next section on use-cases.

 The next term is structural, describing concurrency:

 * The "par" operator :code:`P|Q` is the form of a process that is the *parallel composition* of two processes, :code:`P` and :code:`Q`.
-The par syntax will serve as a parallelism marker for multi-threading optimization during the compilation pipeline.
+The par syntax will serve as a parallelization marker for multi-threading optimization during the compilation pipeline.

 Two additional terms are introduced to provide reflection:

 * :code:`@`, the “Reflect" operation serializes or "quotes" the code of a process.
 This allows processes to send other processes as messages.

 * :code:`*`, the “Reify” operation deserializes or "unquotes" and evaluates the code of a process.
-It can be thought of as a function pointer.
+It can be thought of as dereferencing a function pointer.

 In total, there are six very simple, yet enormously powerful language primitives which provide built-in support for functions that are otherwise absent in the blockchain space: